Northeastern Army: Xi'an Incident and dissolution

 In October 1935, the Chinese Communists (CCP) arrived in Gansu and Ningxia following the Long March.
 The Northeastern Army was tasked with finishing off the Communists with the help of the forces of local Warlord Yang Hucheng, (Note: Officially the NRA's Seventeenth Route Army) forming the Northwest Bandit (Note: The Chinese Communists were referred to as "red bandits" in contemporary Nationalist propaganda.)
 Suppression Force.
 Promised an easy victory, the Bandit Suppression Force was surprised and dismayed when the Red Army defeated it in two engagements in September and October.
 The men, already frustrated by this diversion from fighting Japan, began to lose their will to fight when POWs returned with stories of good treatment and the message that the Communists wanted to form an alliance against the Japanese.
 With the help of Communist-sympathetic officers, they pressed Zhang and Yang to negotiate a truce.
 The generals were open to the idea and invited official CCP representatives to begin negotiations in late 1935.
 The Red Army followed up on their promise to fight the Japanese by launching the "eastern expedition" from February to April 1936.
-They announced that a detachment was marching through Shanxi to fight the Japanese in Rehe and Hubei.
+They announced that a detachment was marching through Shanxi to fight the Japanese in Rehe and Hebei.
 Letting the Red Army through would have broken the encirclement, so Yan Xishan stopped them by force.
 Although defeated militarily, the Red Army convinced the Shanxi peasantry of their patriotism and gained 8,000 new recruits on their retreat.
 Zhang Xueliang was likewise impressed.
 When Mao announced on 14 March that the Communists were willing to conclude a formal truce, Zhang secretly agreed.
 By June 1936, the secret agreement between Zhang and the CCP had been successfully settled.
 He also proposed to Chiang Kai-shek that he reverse policy of "first internal pacification, then external resistance", and focus on military preparation against Japan.
 When Chiang refused, Zhang began to plot a coup in "great secrecy".